pyrustic/shared/README.md

 data.save()  # persisted !

 ```
-By default, the `json` files are saved in the in `$HOME/PyrusticData/shared`.
+By default, the `json` files are saved in `$HOME/PyrusticData/shared`.
 You can change the location to fit your needs:

 ```python
 from shared import Jason